1626 – A village is settled in Naumkeag, Massachusetts, later renamed Salem.

 1636 – Salem Village is settled by farmers about five miles north of Salem Towne.

 1641 – English law makes witchcraft a capital crime.

 June 15, 1648 – The first execution for witchcraft known in New England occurs.
 Margaret Jones of Charlestown in Massachusetts Bay Colony, a herbalist, midwife, and self-described physician, was hanged.
 Twelve more women and two more men would be executed before the witch hunt ended in 1663.

 1669 – Susannah Martin was accused of witchcraft in Salisbury, Massachusetts.
 She was convicted, but a higher court dismissed the charges.

-October 8, 1672 – Salem Village becomes a separate parish from Salem Towne and was authorized by a General Court order to tax for public improvements, hire a minister and build a meetinghouse.
+October 8, 1672 – Salem Village became a separate parish from Salem Towne and was authorized by a General Court order to tax for public improvements, hire a minister and build a meetinghouse.

 Spring 1673 – Salem Village meeting house (church) is built.

 1673 – 1679 – James Bayley serves as minister of the Salem Village church.
-Controversy over whether to ordain Bayley, over failure to pay, and even for slander, made their way into lawsuits.
-Because Salem Village was not yet fully a town or church, Salem Towne had a say on the future of the minister.
+Controversy over whether to ordain Bayley, over failure to pay, and even for slander made their way into lawsuits.
+Because Salem Village was not yet fully a town or church, Salem Towne had a say in the minister’s future.

 1680-1683 – The Reverend George Burroughs served as minister of the Salem Village church.
 As with his predecessor, the church would not ordain him, and he left in a bitter salary dispute, at one point being arrested for debt.